uniflow-kt/uniflow-kt/README.md

 }
 ```

-The state operator are the following:
+The state mutation operator are the following:

 - `setState { current -> ... newState}` - from current state, udpate the current state
-- `withState { current -> ... }` - from current state, do a side effect
 - `fromState<T> { current as T -> newState }` - from current state <T>, udpate the current state
 - `stateFlow { setState() ... }` - allow several state updates from same flow/job
+- `withState { current -> ... }` - from current state, do a side effect

 ### Writing states as immutable data